wassy92x/lovelace-ha-dashboard/README.md

 # Note
 The sidebar is responsive and scales between 300px width and 500px.
-If screen is smaller than 1024px
+If screen is smaller than 1024px the sidebar will be hidden (for example on the most mobile phones)

 # Example
 ```